 Below are answers to common questions about types of warehouses.

-What is the difference between a warehouse and a distribution centre?
+What is the difference between a warehouse and a distribution center?

-While both warehouses and distribution centres store goods, they serve different functions.
-Warehouses are used for storing goods for longer periods, while distribution centres focus more on the rapid intake and output of products, often with shorter storage times.
+While both warehouses and distribution centers store goods, they serve different functions.
+Warehouses are used for storing goods for longer periods, while distribution centers focus more on the rapid intake and output of products, often with shorter storage times.

 What are the main factors to consider when choosing the warehouse type for my business?

 The main factors to consider include the type and volume of products you deal with, your customer base, business growth projections, financial capacity, and the level of control you wish to have over your operations.

 What types of products require a climate-controlled warehouse?